ellarekow/Project2070/api/README.md

 Copy .env.example to .env and fill in the values:
 ```
 SS_ID=spreadsheet id (a unique string of letters and numbers found in the URL after "d/" in the address bar)
-SHEET_NAME=name of sheet to use
+SHEET_NAME=name of sheet to use (SOT)
 ```

-Place the service-account.json file (Google Cloud service account credentials) in the root directory.
+Place the service-account.json file (Google Cloud service account credentials) in the root of the `api` directory.

 ## Usage